Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 -- abd
 ```

-#### Each action is called by default whenever its corresponding pattern is matched.
+#### Actions are executed from top to bottom, but selectively.

 `rule` combines a quasi-quoted regular expression and a user-defined `action` function into a rule.
-Each pattern of rules is matched as characters are read from the input stream, and if a pattern successfully matches a string from the stream up to the current character, the corresponding action is called (by default) with the matched string by the pattern as an argument.
+Each pattern of rules is matched as characters are read from the input stream, and if a pattern successfully matches a string from the stream up to the current character, the corresponding action is called with the matched string by the pattern as an argument.
 Every `action` has type of `String -> m (ActionResult r a)`, where `ActionResult` type is defined as:
 ```haskell
 data ActionResult r a
     = Return r  -- to finish the lexical analyzer immediately with value "r"